uoftgasa/uoftgasa.github.io/markdown/index.md

 ### [The Eaton Centre](https://www.cfshops.com/toronto-eaton-centre.html)

 Sitting between the Times Square wannabe of Yonge and Dundas Square to the North and Nathan Phillips Square to the South, this mall is equipped to help you shop until well after your standard dropping point with four floors of retail, and two food courts.
 If you feel the need to step outside, there are good odds that either of the bounding squares are hosting an event; if nothing else the strange alien spaceship of Toronto's new City Hall is worth a look.
 Nearer to the mall you can also find the [Toronto Public Labyrinth](http://www.labyrinthnetwork.ca/toronto-public-labyrinth/).
-You can easily reach the mall by taking the Line 1 subway to to Queen or Dundas stations.
+You can easily reach the mall by taking the Line 1 subway to Queen or Dundas stations.

 ### [Roundhouse Park and CN Tower](https://goo.gl/maps/3oZbcarwnRr)